gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 - Mob Programming
 ---

-I was recently following an interesting discussion of the vienna software crafts community with the title "[How to facilitate a conversation between people, where the byproduct is code?](https://github.com/swkWien/sessions/issues/105)".
+I was recently following an interesting discussion of the Vienna software crafts community with the title: "[How to facilitate a conversation between people, where the byproduct is code?](https://github.com/swkWien/sessions/issues/105)".
-The discussion is held in german, and contains interesting ideas regarding how to code well together, and how to facilitate it.
+The discussion is held in german and contains interesting ideas regarding how to code well together, and how to facilitate it.
-I attempted an answer but it got longer and longer.
+I attempted an answer, but it got longer and longer.
-Eventually I decided to write this blog post instead.
+Eventually, I decided to write this blog post instead.
-I will continue to use the terms "coding together", "coding collaboratively", "Mob Programming" and "Ensemble Programming" interchangeably.
+I will continue to use the terms
+- coding together
+- collaborative coding
+- Mob Programming, and
+- Ensemble Programming

+interchangeably.
-However, when I say "coding together" or "coding collaboratively" this includes Pair Programming.
+However, when I say *coding together* or *collaborative coding* this includes Pair Programming.
-When I say "Mob Programming" or "Ensemble Programming" I do exclude Pair Programming.
+When I say *Mob Programming* or *Ensemble Programming* I exclude Pair Programming.

 ## Solo Programming Considered Bad